mebeim/aoc/2020/README.md

 Something like `(0) 1 6 (9)` or `(0) 6 (9)` wouldn't be valid since the rule
 does not hold for all numbers in the sequence.

-Our list is kind of long, and we are told that the solution is inthe order of trillions, so we can't really use bruteforce testing all possible subsets of numbers.
+Our list is kind of long, and we are told that the solution is in the order of trillions, so we can't really use bruteforce testing all possible subsets of numbers.
 This problem can be solved using
 [dynamic programming][wiki-dynamic-programming].